vercel/little-date/README.md

 // Output: "Jan 1 - 12"
 ```

-It significantly reduces the clutter while maintaining clarity.
-It's perfect for dashboards, reports, or any UI where space is at a premium.

 `little-date` is based based on [date-fns](https://date-fns.org/).
 It supports localization and can be used in both Node.js and the browser.

 **Examples dates ✨**